 Established in 1847, Cumberland School of Law is committed to educating a diverse community of students with the knowledge and practical skills, equipping them to become highly competent, ethical lawyers committed to professionalism and public service.
 We are committed to producing leaders who will serve our state, country, and the world.
-Our curriculum trains students to practice in all areas of law including corporate law, trial advocacy, health law, environmental law and public interest law.
-The foundation of our students’ success at Cumberland is made possible by the generosity of our committed donors who without their support the exceptional educational experience provided to our students would not be possible.
+The foundation of our students’ success is made possible by the generosity of our committed donors who without their support the exceptional educational experience provided to our students would not be possible.

-Today the curriculum and approach to educating future lawyers, and to writing the next chapter in the history of Cumberland School of Law, depends on your partnership and financial commitment.
-As Cumberland School of Law is currently involved in the "Forever Samford, Always Cumberland” campaign, your support is vital in our pursuit of short- and long-term campaign strategic initiatives including:
+Writing the next chapter in the history of Cumberland School of Law depends on your partnership and financial commitment.
+Your support is vital in our pursuit of short- and long-term campaign strategic initiatives including: